-Are you ready to talk with a doctor?
+Are you ready to speak with a doctor?
 Great!
 We’re glad you’ve made the decision to take this important next step in your research.

-Aptly named Connect, this team helps respond to inquiries from people like you who want more information about treatments, what to expect in terms of cost, and setting up consultations.
+Aptly named Connect, this team helps respond to inquiries from people like you who want more information about treatments, costs, and setting up consultations.
 We’re happy to hear your story, help you find answers to your questions, and connect you to the right provider for you.

 We answered some of the top questions we’ve heard on our calls here because they might help you too.